-Collect real-time data and historical data from social sources like Twitter, Facebook, Facebook brand pages etc;
+Collect real-time data and historical data from social sources like Twitter, Facebook, Facebook brand pages, etc.

-Upload flat file data about customers, transactions or messages into the system quickly using Excel.
+Upload flat file data about customers, transactions, or messages, into the system quickly using Excel.

-Is your data source is not listed here?
+Is your data source not listed here?
 Talk to us.
 We will help you out in getting data from your specific source.

 Sophisticated language and statistical models have been designed by a team with several decades experience in NLP research.
-Over several years of training on large volume data corpus, Prism has been able to derive very high accuracy levels of text mining.
+Over several years of training on large volume data corpus, emStream has been able to derive very high accuracy levels of text mining.

 "It is here that I have a bone to pick with John Doe, Speaking at the inauguration of Doe Foundation Hospital in New York last Saturday, he said.."